skrub-data/skrub/doc/modules/tablereport/exploring_dataframes_interactively.rst

 Exploring dataframes interactively with the |TableReport|
 =========================================================

-The |TableReport| gives a high-level overview of the given dataframe, suitable for quick exploratory analysis of series and dataframes.
+The |TableReport| gives a high-level overview of a Dataframe or Series, suitable for quick exploratory analysis.
 The report shows the first and last 5 rows of the dataframe (decided by the ``n_rows`` parameter), as well as additional information in other tabs.